 Hello electure, nice pictures.
 Perhaps I shouldn't write this but...the reflection of you in picture #1 reminds me of an e-mail I got with a guy trying to sell a tea-kettle on E-bay.
 It was a chrome kettle and reflected him taking the picture.
 The bad part is the guy was 250 pounds+ and totally nude!!!

 Ooops, well at least I was dressed for the "photo shoot".
 Something that you're not able to see in the picture is that all the EMT fittings used are of the set-screw type.
 That meter ring is of a tamper-proof design.
 The work (damage) was done without a permit long before it was installed....S

 [This message has been edited by electure (edited 08-24-2003).]

 Central air systems that were retrofitted often use downspouts to route the freon pipes from the compressor to the cooler units inside the house, usually in the attic.
 They may pass low voltage control wiring that way too.
 I doubt that the code would permit power cables, though.
 Downspouts look prettier than exposed pipes, and offers some physical protection to those pipes as well.

+As for the second picture, I think that there is a common mis preception amoung the public that materials listed for use in house wiring would also more than qualify for use for making extension cord sets.
+As if the requirements for anything that plugs into a wall socket are less stringent than for wiring installed inside the walls of a house.
 As Joe T. points out in that picture of him holding a homemade extension cord at a hotel conference, that's not true.
 A metal box intended for house wiring isn't designed to be tossed about like an extension cord is likely to see.
 The knockouts getting dented in, for example.
 Also the constant flex the cord applies to the clamps on the box will make them loose.
 This doesn't happen inside walls with house wiring.
 The requirements are different, not less stringent.